 If you’re seeking out other opportunities, it likely means that you’re not content with your current major track.
-There’s nothing wrong with seeking out other options – it’s a great way to discover what you really should be doing.
+Exploring is one thing – being unhappy is another.
+However, there’s nothing wrong with seeking out other options – it’s a great way to discover what you really should be doing.

 Take some courses in different topics that interest you to explore your options.
-When you find one you love, consider switching to that area of study.
+Once you find one you love, consider switching to that area of study.

 While money isn’t everything, it’s important to have realistic expectations regarding the job prospects upon graduation.

 Are jobs available in the field or will it be very difficult to secure a position?
 If the job market looks grim, it doesn’t mean you have to sacrifice doing what you love.